 OSPF (Open Shortest Path First), is like the on-steroids version of RIP (Routing Information Protocol).
-Most companies and network managers choose OSPF after determining RIP either simply can’t handle the larger network, or they’re in need of a faster route convergence time.
+Most companies and network managers choose OSPF after determining RIP either simply can’t handle the larger network, or they’re in need of faster route convergence time.
 OSPF is sometimes used to connect different subnets of branch offices, however, that is a less than ideal use case.
-For those type of remote office connectivity, technologies such as VLL (Virtual Leased Line) are better suited.
+For those types of remote office connectivity, technologies such as VLL (Virtual Leased Line) are better suited.

 To better understand how OSPF acts as a routing algorithm, we’ll begin with a conceptual overview and then look a bit deeper at its protocol and area configurations.

 OSPF consists of a unique 32-bit router ID number.
 When a router utilizes OSPF, it sends welcome packets to neighboring routers that includes link-state information and other linked IDs.
 This information enables communication to be bi-directional with an ACK based protocol.
-When, on a point-to-point link, OSPF acknowledges it as connected, the link is classified as ‘up’.
+When, on a point-to-point link, OSPF acknowledges the link as connected, the link is classified as ‘up’.
 When on a broadcast link, the router needs to wait for an election and only then can identify if the link is connected.

 You can inject a Priority ID into the election ballot so that either the DR (Designated Router) or largest IP address comes out on top.
-The key concept behind having a DR is that they are the first to generate LSA (Link State Advertisements) that describe varying routes, they also initiate database exchanges with any other available routers within a given subnet.
+The key concept behind having a DR is that they are the first to generate LSA (Link State Advertisements) that describe varying routes.
+They also initiate database exchanges with any other available routers within a given subnet.
 This enables the user to keep the protocol scalable so that resolving the routes becomes linear with the number of routes as opposed to higher orders.

-OSPF has has three different types of routers:
+OSPF has three different types of routers:

-However, as our brief overview suggests OSPF can get fairly complicated and will not be suitable for connecting branch offices in most cases.
+However, as our brief overview suggests, OSPF can get fairly complicated and will not be suitable for connecting branch offices in most cases.
 However, within the IGP family OSPF has desirable characteristics in terms of quick convergence.